Zhuoyuan1/jinstall/README.md

 Jinstall will display radiobuttons for choosing which version you want to install.

+### hlink

+The rule `hlink` informs **jinstall** to create a hard link between a specific file in the current directory and an absolute target.

+    hlink:<relative_local_filepath>:<absolute_link_target>

+There can be multiple `hlink` rules to the same link target.
+In this case, Jinstall will display radiobuttons for choosing which version you want to install.

 ## Example

 Let's say your *dotfile* folder contains two subfolders, for bash and vim